CastielWong/Laboratory/DevOps/Terraform/cloud/README.md

   - Role Assignment to Storage Account
 - Network Watcher: linked with the Resource Group of Network Watcher

+Note that logs can be found "/var/log/cloud-init.log "or "/var/log/cloud-init-output.log" for investigation.

 ## GCP
 Ensure: